teltek/moodle-atto_pumukitpr/README.md

 ### Step 2: Create .zip to install

-Move to downloaded folder and execute the following command.
+In the same folder where you do the last step execute the following command.
 ```
 zip -r moodle-atto_pumukitmedia.zip pumukitmedia -x "pumukitmedia/.git/*" -x "pumukitmedia/.github/*" -x "pumukitmedia/.gitignore"
 ```

 ### Step 3: Upload and configure

-Upload .zip on Moodle -> Administration -> Plugins -> Install.
+Access to moodle as Administrator and go to "Site administration" -> "Plugins" -> "Install plugins"

+Upload moodle-atto_pumukitmedia.zip package and click in "Install plugin from the ZIP file".

+Follow the moodle instructions in the next sections until the configuration section.

 Configure the plugin with your [PuMuKIT data password and PuMuKIT domain](https://github.com/teltek/PumukitLmsBundle/blob/master/Resources/doc/Configuration.md)

 ### Step 4: Activate plugin on Atto Editor

-Go to Moodle -> Administration -> Plugin -> Atto HTML editor -> Settings.
+Go to Moodle -> Site administration -> Plugins -> Text editors -> Atto HTML editor -> Atto toolbar settings.

 Search configuration for: Toolbar config